Tinkerforge/doc/en/source/Software/API_Bindings_C.rst

 This tells Qt Creator that this is an console application named "example_configuration".
-It is linked to the ``ws2_32`` and ``advapi32`` libraries on Windows and uses pthreads on Unix (Linux, Mac OS X, etc).
+It is linked to the ``ws2_32`` and ``advapi32`` libraries on Windows and uses pthreads on Unix (Linux, macOS, etc).

 Before stating the program you need to tick the "Run in terminal" check box on the project's run configuration tab, otherwise its output will not be visible.